-Faster Regional Convolutional Neural Network for automated detection of PFM-1 butterfly mine in orthophotos
+Convolutional Neural Network for the automated detection of PFM-1 butterfly mine in orthomosaics

 Overview